1 – What is the Alien Gospel?

 Were the “men of renown” giants?

 In the pre-Flood world giantism was not unusual.
 People may have been twice as tall, or even more, than human beings of today.
 It is well known from fossil evidence that plants and animals were much larger than they are now.
 Because of Earth’s protected atmosphere (with its “waters above the expanse”), and the resulting more compressed and denser atmosphere, all living organisms were sheltered from the Sun’s harmful radiation and were able to absorb oxygen more easily.
-(Genesis 1:6-7) These factors enabled mankind to live much longer and grow much bigger.
+(Genesis 1:6-7) These factors enabled human beings to live much longer and grow much bigger.
 Human fossils from pre-Flood times, and tombs from very ancient post-Flood times, show evidence that many, if not most, of our ancestors were originally quite large in size.

 Genesis 6:4 states, “There were giants on the earth in those days, and also afterward, when the sons of God came in to the daughters of men and they bore children to them.”
 “Giants” comes from the Hebrew word nephilim, meaning “fallen ones”.
 So the passage is really saying, “There were ‘fallen ones’ in those days.”
 These “fallen ones” were the “the mighty men who were of old, men of renown”.
 They were also “giants”, but in those days that was nothing unusual.